Erebus: the Primordial Greek God of Darkness

 Erebus is a primordial god.
 In Greek mythology, this means that they do not have a physical form, like Zeus or Hera, but exist as part of the entire universe.
 Erebus isn’t just a personification of darkness but is darkness itself.
 In this way, Erebus is often described as a place, rather than a being, and is given no personality.

-What Is Erebus the God Of?
+What is Erebus the God Of?

 Erebus is the primordial god of darkness, the complete absence of light.
 Erebus should not be confused with Nyx, the goddess of night, nor Tartarus, the pit of nothingness.
 However, many Greek writers would use Tartarus and Erebus interchangeably, as occurs in the Homeric Hymn to Demeter